devlato/gitbot/README.md

 ## Dependencies

-To run this, you need Node.js (preferrably, 8.12.0 LTS) and npm.
+To run this, you need Node.js (preferably, 8.12.0 LTS) and npm.
 To install the dependencies, run the following command:

 ```sh
 $ npm i